mswjs/data/README.md

 ### Strict mode

 When querying or updating the entities you can supply the `strict: boolean` property on the query.
-When supplied, if a query operation fails (i.e. no entity found), the library would throw an exception.
+When supplied, if a query operation fails (i.e. no entity found), the library will throw an exception.

 ```js
 import { factory, primaryKey } from '@mswjs/data'